 - 1. The Title fails to mention that the measure addresses three types of electric utilities: qualifying electric utilities, cooperative electric associations, and municipal owned utilities.
 These entities operate differently and are subject to different statutory and regulatory requirements, and the voters should be informed that the measure applies to all of these entities. - 2.
-The Title fails to mention that the exemption is permanent, and there is no provision for reversing the exemption. - 3.
+The Title fails to mention that the measure prohibits the promotion of eligible energy resources as a consideration in decisions made by the PUC regarding acquisition of additional generation or energy resources by utilities that have become exempt. - 3.
+The Title fails to mention that the exemption is permanent, and there is no provision for reversing the exemption. - 4.
 The Title fails to mention that the election may be prompted by either a resolution by the utility's board of directors or governing board or a petition signed by at least five-percent of the utility's customers.
-A key provision of the measure is the trigger for the election, and the voters should be made aware of these triggers. - 4.
-The Title fails to mention that the measure imposes on electric utilities requirements regarding petitions. - 5.
+A key provision of the measure is the trigger for the election, and the voters should be made aware of these triggers.

+- 5. The Title fails to mention that the measure imposes on electric utilities requirements regarding petitions. - 6.
 The Title fails to mention that the measure creates new authority in municipally owned utilities to conduct elections, upon resolution by the utility's governing board, to determine whether to permanently exempt the utility from all or part of the RES.
-Although a municipality may conduct elections, municipally owned utilities currently have no authority to call or conduct elections separate and apart from their municipalities. - 6.
-The Title is vague and unclear where it refers to "specific electric resource standards" rather than referring to what is commonly known as the Renewable Energy Standard.
+Although a municipality may conduct elections, municipally owned utilities currently have no authority to call or conduct elections separate and apart from their municipalities. - 7.
+The Title is vague and unclear where it refers to "statutory and associated regulatory electric resource standards."
+First, the title would be clearer by referring to what is commonly known as the Renewable Energy Standard.
+Second, it is misleading inasmuch as "associated regulatory electric resource standards" does not reflect the true effect of the measure with regard to the PUC rules, i.e., it restricts the Commission's decision-making in connection with the acquisition of generation and energy resources. - C. Proponents substantively amended the title without submitting it to the directors of the Legislative Council and Office of Legislative Legal Services.